bavanya/Covid-forecasting-and-sentiment-analysis/README.md

     e) ARIMA statistical model
     and the comparative performance analysis is done.

-Time series data of the confirmed, deaths and recovered cases is collected from https://pomber.github.io/covid19/timeseries.json and https://github.com/CSSEGISandData/COVID-19
+Time series data of the confirmed, deaths and recovered cases is <span class="highlighter highlight-on"><span class="highlighter highlight-on"><span class="highlighter highlight-on">collected</span></span></span> from https://pomber.github.io/covid19/timeseries.json and https://github.com/CSSEGISandData/COVID-19

 The collected data is visualized using matplolib and plotly for map visualization and the models are developed using scikit-learn and pytorch.